michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 * Decisions are executed via Proposals and Voting, this ensures Fairness and Equality amongst its Owners (Community Members)
 * DAOs allow everyone to have a Voice within the Proposal and Voting

+* DAOs are a new Form of Organization that
+    * distributes Decision-Making Power
+    * shares Ownership amongst Participants
+    * automates exception to Decisions
+    * are cryptographically secured and transparent

 * Smart Contracts are a Computer Programs that run on the Blockchain, they are executed once pre-determined Conditions are met
 * They represent the Laws of the DAO - this Rules Set in the Smart Contract will govern the Entity
 * This Rules Set is defined in Code therefore there is no Need for an Intermediary to facilitate Trust and execute Decisions

+## Smart Contract

+* Smart Contracts are superior digital Agreements
+    * __Security__: Smart Contract are tamper-proof digital Agreements that can not be influenced by a single Party
+    * __Guaranteed Execution__: Execution and Enforcement of the Agreements is performed by an always-on decentralized Network (Blockchain)
+    * __Transparency__: Transparency of the Agreements and their Enforcement us unavoidably built-in the Blockchain
+    * __Trust Minimization__: Smart Contracts reduce the Counterparty Risk due to neither Party having Control over them to execute or enforce their Agreements
+    * __Efficiency__: Smart Contracts provide an Opportunity to migrate existing manual Processes to be automated

+## Description of the DAO

+* `UserStoryTreasury` is owned by the `TimeLock` and therefore can only be called by it
+* This ensures Automation, and dao-controlled Execution of successful Proposals
+* `Governor` is given Proposer Rights, while the Executor is given to anyone

+### Structure On-Chain Voting

+* __Governance Token__: The Governance Token gives Voting Power for each Account
+* __Governor__: The Governor contains the Logic and Mechanics to propose, vote and execute Proposals
+* __Time Lock__: The Time Lock is a Queue to enforce Time Gap between the Passing and Execution of a Proposal
+* __Target Contract__: The Target Contract is that Smart Contract on that the DAO is making Decisions

+### Time-related Concepts

+* __votingDelay (Governor)__ is a Time Interval (in Number of Blocks) between Submitting a Proposal and when Voting Power is fixed.
+It can be used to enforce a Delay after a Proposal is published for Users to unstake Tokens or delegate their Votes
+* __votingPeriod (Governor)__ is the Time Slot when Voting is open.
+It starts after votingDelay, als in Number of Blocks
+* __minDelay (TimeLock)__ is the Delay Period before a passed Proposal is executed.
+When it is active the Proposal is queued.
+It gives the Users the Opportunity to exit the DAO if they disagree with the Proposal

 ## Governance